Background Checks

 Fingerprint Data is Verifiably Incomplete

 Even before the change to the new system, national crime statistics routinely miss one-fifth of local and state agency reports.
 Many states, including Illinois, Florida and West Virginia routinely remain at below 50% reporting to the database.
 The federal Bureau of Justice Statistics also cites more than 50% of violent crimes and about 70% of property crimes are never reported to the police.
-Adding to the information deficit: the database does not include misdemeanor arrests or convictions.

 In a statement to Newsweek, the FBI explained, “Participation in the FBI’s Uniform Crime Reporting (UCR) Program is voluntary.
 The accuracy of the statistics released by the FBI’s UCR Program is based on data contributors’ participation and adherence to national standards.”